Ayush-Learner/Data-Science-ML-Practice/Classifications and EDA on Datasets/README.md

 ## Description
-_ Exhaustive EDA is done.
+-Exhaustive EDA is done.
 Both univariate and multivariate.